jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (j) the taxpayer is entitled to issue a notice of proposed adjustment in respect of a tax return provided by the taxpayer, and has done so; or
   (k) the assessment corrects a tax position taken by the taxpayer or an associated person as a consequence or result of an incorrect tax position taken by another taxpayer, and, at the time the Commissioner makes the assessment, the Commissioner has made, or is able to make, an assessment for that other taxpayer for the correct amount of tax payable by that other taxpayer; or
   (ka) the assessment corrects a tax position taken by the taxpayer in relation to a tax position taken by a look-through company in a return of income under section 42B, and the Commissioner and the company have completed the disputes process for that return of income and that tax position; or
+  (kb) the taxpayer, who is a qualifying individual, has provided information to the Commissioner under section 22F or 22G and the assessment is made following the subsequent failure by the taxpayer to respond within 2 months to a request by the Commissioner for additional information; or
   (l) the assessment results from an amendment made under section 22G(6); or (lbaa) the Commissioner is making an amendment before finalising the account of a qualifying individual under section 22H; or
   (lba) the assessment is of a penalty under section 139AAB, 139AB, 139ABB, 139AC, 142H, 142I, 142J, or 142K; or